-Any waiver of this Code for directors or executive officers may be made only by the Board of Directors or a committee of the Board and will be promptly disclosed to stockholders as required by applicable laws, rules, and regulations, including the rules of the SEC and NYSE American.
-Any such waiver also must be disclosed in a Form 8-K unless NYSE American's listing standards otherwise permit.
+Any waiver of this Code for directors or executive officers may be made only by the Board of Directors or a committee of the Board and will be promptly disclosed to stockholders as required by applicable laws, rules, and regulations, including the rules of the SEC and NYSE MKT.
+Any such waiver also must be disclosed in a Form 8-K.